montclair-datascience/montclair-datascience.github.io/_news/announcement_8.md

 ---
 layout: post
-title: Congrats to Our Students Anand and Shibbir for awesome poster presentation at the Student Research Symposium - Montclair State University
+title: Congrats to Our Students Anand and Shibbir for Awesome Poster Presentation at the Student Research Symposium - Montclair State University
 date: 2024-04-26 16:44:16-0400
 inline: true
 ---